Georg Paul Thomann: Reception and legacy

 The project is often cited as an important art project of the 2000s and one of the most prominent art pranks of the decade.

 Georg Paul Thomann is featured in RE/Search's "Pranks 2" book (2006).

 Various authors and artists use Thomann as a collective pseudonym in their work or placed works in publications and galleries.
 Peter Kramer reviewed Thomann's fictitious short film "Gutes Erb(g)ut/Schlechtes Erbgut" in the film magazine Ray (2/2002).
 German author Johannes Ullmaier cites Thomann's fictional book "Die Konflikt-Masche" (1999) in his book Von Acid nach Adlon.
 Stefanie Udema also refers to the book in her essay "Christian Kracht and the Development of Pop Literature".
-Artist Ryan Gander used a 16 mm film allegedy created by Georg Paul Thomann in his installation The Best Club (2011).
+Artist Ryan Gander used a 16 mm film allegedly created by Georg Paul Thomann in his installation The Best Club (2011).
 Colombian screenwriter, producer, and director Luis Ospina also sometimes used the pseudonym Georg Paul Thomann.

 Artist Hadas Emma Kedar created a short documentary film called "The Thomann In(ter)vention".
 It was released in March 2018.